top of page

 Letterboard

-Spelling has been crucial for countless minimally verbal autistic individuals to express their thoughts and emotions.
-I have personally witnessed countless autistic individuals finally having a voice to share preferences, interests, and incredible advocacy for themselves and others.
-This alternative mode of communication becomes vital when more traditional methods are not available or have been deemed unsuitable.
+Spelling has played a crucial role for countless minimally verbal autistic individuals, allowing them to express thoughts and emotions.
+Many autistic individuals finally gain a voice through spelling, sharing preferences, interests, and significant advocacy for themselves and others.
+This alternative mode of communication is vital when traditional methods fall short or are deemed unsuitable.

-In promoting the Telepathy Tapes, we run the risk of diluting the substantial advancements that practitioners and families have made in emphasizing spelling.
-When questionable research is promoted and gains popularity, confusion can ensue about what effective communication looks like for those on the autism spectrum.
+When we promote the Telepathy Tapes, we risk diluting the substantial progress that practitioners and families have made in advocating for spelling.
+If questionable research gains popularity, it creates confusion about what effective communication should look like for those on the autism spectrum.

-Misinformation is a significant threat posed by the Telepathy Tapes.
-If people start believing that thought-based communication is valid without real evidence, they may undervalue structured methods such as spelling.
-This shift in perception could lead to a reduction in perceived validity for spelling and keyboarding skills—skills that have shown effective in enhancing communication among many minimally verbal autistic individuals.
+Misinformation is a significant concern posed by the Telepathy Tapes.
+If people start believing that thought-based communication is valid without solid evidence, they may undervalue structured methods like spelling.
+This shift in perception could reduce the perceived validity of spelling and keyboarding skills, both of which have been effective in enhancing communication for many minimally verbal autistic individuals.

-Dr. Diane Hennacy-Powell has believed in and researched paranormal phenomenon for many years and published a book called The ESP Enigma in 2009, which she is now again promoting and is reportedly (according to her website) sold out in hardback.
-While I certainly understand the intrigue with our brain's ability to do so much more than we can currently understand or access reliably, I find myself in strong opposition to using an already vulnerable population AND critical yet controversial mode of communication as fodder for her research.
+Dr. Diane Hennacy-Powell has explored paranormal phenomena for years.
+She published a book titled The ESP Enigma in 2009, which she is now promoting again, reportedly selling out in hardback.
+While I understand the intrigue surrounding our brain's capabilities, I find it deeply troubling that vulnerable populations and critical yet controversial communication methods are used as fodder for her research.

 The Impact on Autistic Individuals